(originally published on Pantry Paratus in 2012, this piece has circulated quite a few times! We’ve made some updates…enjoy!)

 So there you have it—Julia Child had something to say about it.
 Nowhere else have I seen a single mention of an altered flavor; but then again, Julia was gifted with food like none other.
 Some advocates get quite flowery in language about the flavor of legumes and grains burst forth, bringing new life to the food and a flavor like no other method.
 It’s the stuff of poetry.

 Meat, especially the less desirable cuts, will become tender as the pressure breaks down the connective tissue.
 This is undeniable.
 So here is the yet one more contradiction in information out there: “Avoid pressure cooking most meats.
 The high temperature does tenderize tough connective tissue, but also squeezes out the meat’s moisture and leaves it dry and stringy” (McGee, 2010).
 My take?
 Don’t use this cooking method for your celebratory steak night.
 But the clearance stew meat or that old spent hen—go for it!
 I would personally disagree about the “dry and stringy”—the moisture in that pot permeates the food.
 If anyone would take issue with my personal opinion, let me know in the comments.
 My preference is to pack jars with the meat and pressure can it; you get the same tenderizing benefits, but now you have a quick meal on-the-go.

 Beans are the poster-food for the pressure cooker.
 We all know the forethought it takes to soak the beans overnight, put the pot on in the morning, and then babysit it throughout the day.
 Pressure cooking transformed a labor intensive food into a flavorful, low-cost, low-energy, convenience meal!
 Pressure cooking beans also makes them easier to digest and releases the gas-inducing quality from them, although you should still (if possible) presoak them prior to pressure cooking, which in effect will do similar work.

-When it comes to vegetables (especially ones that seem to be volatile in any water-based cooking method such as cauliflower), multiple literary sources say the antioxidant numbers decrease during pressure cooking (Wooten, 2010).
+When it comes to vegetables (especially ones that seem to be volatile in any water-based cooking method such as cauliflower), multiple literary sources say the antioxidant numbers decrease in veggies during pressure cooking (Wooten, 2010).
 For every source that said antioxidant levels were reduced with pressure cooking, there was a source that said fewer nutrients dissipated than during other common cooking methods, due to the limited time for heat exposure.
 Another note to make in the plus-column is the fact that there is very little water; this reduces leaching (McDonough, 2009).
 Nutrients lost during heat exposure are lost during other heated methods as well.
 The ideal would be to eat your veggies raw.
 Barring that, pressure canning does not seem to reduce the nutritional merit of the food any more than any other method, as a general rule (and perhaps with the exception of antioxidants).
 Ironically, I found no less than 5 cancer recovery books that recommended pressure cooking grains and legumes, and none that spoke against it as an antioxidant reducer.